pauljosephcox/wp-accounts/README.md

 ## Quick Intro
-The Accounts plugin is built entirely on wordpress actions.
-Parsing the url into segments and calling actions based on the url referenced from /account.
+The Accounts plugin is built entirely on wordpress actions by parsing the url into segments and calling actions based on the url referenced from /account.
 This page is built into wordpress so that it can not be deleted.
 Any slug after /account will be run as a do_actions.

 *For Example*
 http://website.dev/account/create